 Should a Coach / Mini Bus be used, the school's policy will apply in making sure they are experienced in the transport of young children.
-All children will be able to use an adjustable three point seat belt or car seat and that the school have details of the insurance arrangements and current MOT of the coach company.
+All children will be able to use an adjustable seat belt and that the school have details of the insurance arrangements and current MOT of the coach company.